1919 England to Australia flight: Vickers Vimy

 Vickers entered a converted Vimy bomber (G-EAOU) (the registration being whimsically said to stand for "God 'elp all of us"), crewed by Captain Ross Macpherson Smith with his brother Lieutenant Keith Macpherson Smith as co-pilot and mechanics Sergeant W.H.
 (Wally) Shiers and Sergeant J.M.
 (Jim) Bennett.
-The Vimy left Hounslow Heath at 8.30 am on 12 November 1919.
-It flew via Lyon, Rome, Cairo, Damascus, Basra, Karachi, Delhi, Calcutta, Akyab, Rangoon racecourse, Singora (Songkhla) (in Siam unscheduled in heavy rain), Singapore, Batavia and Surabaya where the aircraft was bogged and had to make use of a temporary airstrip made from bamboo mats, reaching Darwin at 4.10pm on 10 December 1919.
-The flight distance was estimated as 17,911 kilometres (11,123 mi) and total flying time was 135 hours 55 minutes (131.8 km/h or 81.9 mph).
+The Vimy left Hounslow Heath at 8:30 a.m. on 12 November 1919.
+It flew via Lyon, Rome, Cairo, Damascus, Basra, Karachi, Delhi, Calcutta, Akyab, Rangoon racecourse, Singora (Songkhla) (in Siam unscheduled in heavy rain), Singapore, Batavia and Surabaya where the aircraft was bogged and had to make use of a temporary airstrip made from bamboo mats, reaching Darwin at 4:10 p.m. on 10 December 1919.
+The flight distance was estimated as 17911 km and total flying time was 135 hours 55 minutes (131.8 km/h).
 The prize money was shared between the Smith brothers and the two mechanics, with the Smith brothers additionally receiving a knighthood for this exploit, the company presented their aircraft to the Australian government.
 It is now displayed at Adelaide Airport, 15 km south of the Smith brother's birthplace, Semaphore.